Whistleblowing

 Whistleblowing gives everyone the opportunity to report wrongdoing that comes to their attention in a work-related context.
 This means that employees, contractors, trainees, external consultants, etc. can make a whistleblowing report.

-Some examples of abuses that can be reported are
+Some examples of misconduct that can be reported include:

 -